Yongbinkang/nlp_demo/README.md

 - Identifies key **themes** in AI, finance, and other domains.

 ### 5. Use of ChatGPT Prompts
-- Promtp for Syntantic Analysis
+- Prompt for Syntantic Analysis
 - Prompt for Semantic Analysis
 - Prompt for Emotion Extraction
 - Prompt for Topic Modelling